-This guide will show you how to maximise profits in Planet Coaster and teach you how to make money in Frontier’s theme park game.
+This guide will show you how to maximize profits in Planet Coaster and teach you how to make money in Frontier’s theme park game, Planet Coaster.

 Here’s a quick run down of our 5 easy ways to make money in Planet Coaster:

 - Ensure your rides aren’t over or under priced